wyomingw4w/wyomingw4w.org/_pages/providers.md

 later term abortions are more expensive than earlier term abortions, and surgical abortions are more expensive than medical abortions.
-Abortions involving IV sedation (some surgical procedures) or for women who are [Rh negative](https://www.acog.org/Patients/FAQs/The-Rh-Factor-How-It-Can-Affect-Your-Pregnancy) may incur additional charges. **[Chelsea's Fund](/) can provide [financial assistance](/financial) to those who require it.**
+Abortions involving IV sedation (some surgical procedures) or for individuals who are [Rh negative](https://www.acog.org/Patients/FAQs/The-Rh-Factor-How-It-Can-Affect-Your-Pregnancy) may incur additional charges. **[Chelsea's Fund](/) can provide [financial assistance](/financial) to those who require it.**